sebastienros/memoryleak/README.md

 To optimize this code we can pool the `byte` buffer by using the `ArrayPool<>` class.
 A static instance is reused across requests.

 The special part of this scenario is that we are returning a pooled object from the API, which means we lose control of it as soon as we return from the method, and we can't release it.
-To solve that we need to encapsulate the pooled array in a disposable object and then register this special object with `HttpContext.Response.
+To solve that we need to encapsulate the pooled array in a disposable object and then register this special object with `HttpContext.Response.RegisterForDispose()`.
+This method will take care of calling `Dispose()` on the target object so that it's only released when the HTTP request is done.

 ```csharp
 private static ArrayPool<byte> _arrayPool = ArrayPool<byte>.Create();